 Put your laptop or tablet on books, or a box, to elevate it.

 Keep your eyes about one third below the top of your screen, and don’t be too close.
 Remember, the producer will likely crop the sides in order to combine your camera with a those from other participants.
 We want you all to look the same amount of Awesome!

-In-ear headphones, like those for mobile phones, are typically very good if you stay away from the cheapest ones.
+In-ear earbuds, work very well.
 Black cables are more discrete than white ones.
-If you have enough cable, or use an extender, you can run the headphones behind your back.
-(But if you do that, make sure you’re using the webcam, or another microphone in front of you.)
+If you have enough cable, or use an extender, you can run the headphone cable behind your back.
+If you do that, make sure you’re using a microphone in front of you, like in the webcam.